djulianm/dare-assessment/README.md

 Configure your .env file on root folder like the .env.example

-Create the mysql database as informed on .env file
+Create a mysql database with the same name as informed on .env file

 ## Migrations